Why Maple Bear?

 Preschool Core Curriculum

 Every child deserves the best possible start in life and the support that enables them to fulfill their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future opportunities.
 Maple Bear sets high standards to ensure children’s readiness for elementary school.
-Maple Bear gives children the broad range of knowledge and skills that provides the right foundation for good progress through school and life.
+Maple Bear gives children the broad range of knowledge and skills that provide the right foundation for good progress through school and life.

 English Language Arts

-By the end of Senior Kindergarten children will communicate effectively in English by listening and speaking, will have a good understanding of alphabetical symbols, will be able to read basic text in English, will be able to use phonic strategies to approach new words, will be capable of using writing strategies appropriate for beginners, and finally, will be able to use and respond to media.
+By the end of Senior Kindergarten children will be able to communicate effectively in English by listening and speaking, will have a good understanding of alphabetical symbols, will be able to read basic text in English, will be able to use phonic strategies to approach new words, will be capable of using writing strategies appropriate for beginners, and finally, will be able to use and respond to media.

 Personal and Social Development